 Though rare, some couples eventually bridge the emotive gap of adultery.
 They successfully manage to come to terms that one of them made a mistake.
 But these cases are few, so you shouldn’t count on always having a second chance.
 Sure, people do silly things in moments of madness, but forgiveness can’t always come.

 However, we’re not here to burst your bubble.
 We’d like to encourage hope and belief that there’s a way out of this unfortunate situation.
 It requires time and a huge effort from both partners.
 Either by solving it yourself or visiting a relationship therapist, you can make it work in the end.
+See these 13 signs you need to visit a marriage counsellor.

 Firstly, it’s all about being honest about it.
 Once the person who cheated understands their mistakes, the process can begin.
 After all, sharing and communicating is the pillar of success.
 Without it, you can’t build anything, let alone mend something as dead as a broken heart.